joxedanielc/acme-project/README.md

 This project is a small responsive web application that allows a `.txt` file to be upload and it will generate a report table with the name of the employees and total earned.

-The purpose of this project is to show the developer skill to not use any dependecies or libraries to mormalize and render the data.
+The purpose of this project is to show the developer's skills to not use any dependecies or libraries to mormalize and/or render the data.
 Only using the functiones provided by the code lenguage.

 ## Features